GrieferAtWork/KOSmk4/kos/src/libdl/README.md

 	      pthread_once(&didinit, &init_procpid);
 	      return &intern_procpid;
 	  }

+	  DECL_END
 	  ```

-	- Currently, `STT_KOS_IDATA` is used by KOS's `libc.so` to export `sys_errlist` without the need of additional relocations, by simply having the `STT_KOS_IDATA`-callback fill in the array elements, such that no overhead exists for initializing the vector for programs that do not actually make use of the symbol.
+	- Currently, `STT_KOS_IDATA` is used by KOS's `libc.so` to export `sys_errlist` without the need of additional relocations, by simply having the `STT_KOS_IDATA`-callback fill in the array elements, such that no overhead exists for initializing the vector for programs that do not actually make use of the symbol (by now, it is also used to initialize various other symbols, but `sys_errlist` was the first).
 	- Behavior:
 		- No guaranty is made that a callback will only be invoked once:
 			- Subsequent calls to `dlsym(3)` may each re-invoke the callback once again (the same also goes for later-loaded modules with relocations to the same symbol, or even a single module with more than 1 relocation addressing the same symbol)